11ty/11ty-website/docs/filters.md

 ## Asynchronous Nunjucks Filters

+{% addedin "0.2.13" %}

-_(New in Eleventy `v0.2.13`)_ By default, almost all templating engines are synchronous.
+By default, almost all templating engines are synchronous.
 Nunjucks supports some asynchronous behavior, like filters.
 Here’s how that works:

 ```js
 module.exports = function(eleventyConfig) {